mauricelambert/WebScripts/Server_Configuration.md

 auth_failures_to_blacklist=3                                                                   # Number of authentication failures to blacklist an IP address or user blacklist_time=30                                                                              # Blacklist time in seconds

+smtp_server                                                                                    # SMTP configuration is used to send notifications, the server name or the IP address of the SMTP server smtp_starttls=false                                                                            # Using starttls to secure the connection smtp_password                                                                                  # Password for email account (username is the notification_address configuration), if password is None the client send email without authentication smtp_port=25                                                                                   # SMTP port smtp_ssl=false                                                                                 # Using SSL (not starttls) to secure the connection admin_adresses=admin1@webscripts.local,admin2@webscripts.local                                 # Administrators email addresses to receive the notification notification_address=notification@webscripts.local                                             # Notification address to send the notification (the sender email address)
 ```

  - *interface*: to change the connection interface